kevinkamps/Registrar/README.md

 * Add public ips to aws provider
 * Add more registries

 ## Development notes
 GO mods must be enabled for this project before you can build it.
 * Terminal: `export GO111MODULE=on`
 * Intellij: Settings -> Language & Frameworks -> Go -> Go modules -> Enable Go Modules

+## Project background
+This project took a lot of inspiration from [Gliderlabs registrator](https://github.com/gliderlabs/registrator).
+I originally used it but found it to be lacking in resolving ips automatically in a cloud based environment.
+I could have added this functionality to that software but i always wanted to learn GO and decided to give it a go (pun intended).
+My goal was to write something that i could use on my own personal servers as well as for a large customers i work for in a constantly changing high available AWS cloud environment.
+Also i wanted it to be more flexible than the original project.
+I ended up with something that is easy to expand on and proved to be quite stable with a very low memory profile.
+So i decided to make it open source and share it with all of you.

 ## License